Danielerikrust/CH9121/README.md

 >              UART0 Serial Timeout: 0*5 ms

 **UDP Server Mode** automatically overwrites the Target_IP for that Uart channel to **255.255.255.255**.

-You can set a Python socket to write to an IP such as 192.168.0.255 or 192.168.1.255 to reach this broadcast address.

 Use of the **\x34 command** disables the auto assignment of 255.255.255.255 while in UDP Server Mode.
 This is the *DOMAIN_NAME* constant in the *CH9121config.py* file, or the *domainname* variable in the *CH9121.py* Class.